Reda-MALKI/LLM-Model-API-KEY/README.md

 Prompt Engineering: Designed and tested effective prompts to guide the model’s behavior based on specific use cases.

-Dynamic Input Handling: Built a user-friendly interface (CLI or web) to send real-time queries and receive responses.
+Dynamic Input Handling: Built a user-friendly interface to send real-time queries and receive responses.

 Use Cases: Content generation, chatbot simulation, educational Q&A, idea brainstorming, and more.